 We have touched on many elements of developer onboarding in the previous sections.
 During the first month, regularly continue to:

 - Hold review meetings with mentor 1-2 times a week.
-Evaluate progress based on the tasks accomplished, discuss the written code, ask questions to each other;
+Evaluate progress based on the tasks accomplished, discuss the written code, and ask questions to each other;

 - Summarize the previously planned milestones;